mihaiolteanu/mugur/README.md

 anything that could have been specified directly in the `mugur-keymap` layers.
 In short, this is just a list of shortcuts.

+## LEDs and orientation

+These two options can be specified anywhere after the layer name in the `mugur-kemay` entry.

 ## Turn on LEDs on layer switching

 When defining the `mugur-keymap`, you can add a list of three elements right